The KMG Level System Explained — How Krav Maga Progresses

 No. Grading is optional.
 The curriculum still gives structure to what you learn whether or not you formally test.

-No. KMG uses levels and gradings, but the emphasis is on performance rather than visible rank.
+No. KMG uses levels and gradings, but there are no coloured belts.
+The emphasis is on performance and capability rather than visible rank.

 It depends on consistency, training volume, and how well you perform under pressure.
-There is a clear path, but not a shortcut.
+There is a clear path, but no shortcut.
+Students who train regularly typically see meaningful capability shifts within the first year.

 Previous experience can help, but most people still begin within the KMG structure so they build the system properly from the start.

-The best next step is to use the national location page to find your nearest training location.
+The best next step is to use the national locations page to find your nearest training location — active clubs in Auckland and Hawke's Bay, with courses building across Wellington, Christchurch, and other cities.

 Find Training